armonkahil/Liri/README.md

 # Liri

-### Node.js Homework
+## A Node.js Homework

-### In this assignment, you will make LIRI.
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+### Liri is like iPhone's Siri.
+However, while Siri is a Speech Interpretation and Recognition Interface, Liri is a Language Interpretation and Recognition Interface.
+Liri is a command line node app that takes in parameters and gives you back data.

 ## Technologies Used
     - Node.js